AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 Some of it's being picked up on little cameras.
 Are you able to make a disapproving face?
 No, my face, I have a neutral poker face.

-In the old days on the circuit, he used to melt ice live.
-I booked him for Resonance Radio once, and we melted ice on the radio, which is really, really good.
+in the old days on the circuit used to melt ice live i booked him for resonance radio once and we melted ice on the radio which is really really good that's a bit what this is like And how many listeners did you get?

-And how many listeners did you get?
 Oh, seven or eight.
 Yes.

-Various things about the budget.
+various things about the budget.
 We said that nobody understands anything.

-It's all based on forecasts that are at best educated guesses rather than clear, defined principles and calculations.
+It's all based on forecasts that are, at best, educated guesses rather than clear, defined principles and calculations.

 Yeah, although Rachel Reese is now in trouble, isn't she, for

 trying to manipulate those educated guesses, which is really interesting.
-Yes.

-It says something about how bad Labour's communications machine is, that Stamer and Reeves are in trouble for not telling everyone that the finances were actually better than everyone expected.
+Yes, it says something about how bad Labour's communications machine is, that Stamer and Reeves are in trouble for not telling everyone that the finances were actually better than everyone expected.

 Yeah, yeah.